Boupan/master-panel-unit/README.md

 ----------------------------------------------------------------------------------------------

-!)
-We have to test the circuit near high voltage cables while we draw significant amount of power plus during switching ON and OFF some loads and monitor its behaviour during the current spikes.
+1) We have to test the circuit near high voltage cables while we draw significant amount of power plus during switching ON and OFF some loads and monitor its behaviour during the current spikes

 2) Installation is proposed to be done by an official electrician due to local-laws and policies